hapostgres/pg_auto_failover/docs/ref/reference.rst

      provided, a default value is computed by running the following
      algorithm:

-       1. Open a connection to the 8.8.8.8:53 public service and looks the TCP/IP client address that has been used to make that connection.
+       1. Open a connection to the 8.8.8.8:53 public service and looks up the TCP/IP client address that has been used to make that connection.

        2. Do a reverse DNS lookup on this IP address to fetch a hostname for our local machine.

-       3. If the reverse DNS lookup is successfull , then `pg_autoctl` does with a forward DNS lookup of that hostname.
+       3. If the reverse DNS lookup is successful , then `pg_autoctl` does with a forward DNS lookup of that hostname.

-     When the forward DNS lookup repsonse in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
+     When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
 Otherwise it uses the IP address found in step 1.